RitaHe666/nodejs-position-app/README.md

 This repository contains codebase for nodeJS training assignment.

 ### USER
-Add 2 project managers and 5 employees in the database.
+Add 2 project managers, 5 employees and 1 opening position in the database.
 I don't add code to hash user password stored in database.
 You can find username and password in users collection in database to sign in.
 And you also can find all the inserted user in [`./__tests__/user.json`](./__tests__/user.json)

 ## APIs implemented in this project
 - To test login API you can use postman to post the request to http://localhost:4000/api/user/login and pass `userName` and `password` parameters in request body